tky823/ssspy/docs/ssspy.bss.fdica.rst

 In this module, we separate multichannel signals using frequency-domain independent component analysis (FDICA).
 We denote the number of sources and microphones as :math:`N` and :math:`M`, respectively.
-We also denote source, observed, and separated signals (in time-domain) as :math:`\boldsymbol{s}_{ij}`, :math:`\boldsymbol{x}_{ij}`, and :math:`\boldsymbol{y}_{ij}`, respectively.
+We also denote short-time Fourier transforms of source, observed, and separated signals as :math:`\boldsymbol{s}_{ij}`, :math:`\boldsymbol{x}_{ij}`, and :math:`\boldsymbol{y}_{ij}`, respectively.